 What can you do to get the necessary self-discipline and finish what you start?

 There are several things you need to do, so you can finish what you start.

-- Think over and again about what you read here, until you realize how important self-discipline is.
+- Think over and again about what you have read here, until you realize how important self-discipline is.

-- Think people you know, and also read about successful people, who started a certain project or decision and followed through until they got what they set out to do.
+- Think about people you know, and also read about successful people, who started a certain project or made an important decision and followed through, until they got what they set out to do.
 They were determined and enthusiastic about their project or decision.
 Learn what they did, how they motivated themselves, and how they were able to persevere and not give up.